Hassle-Free Business Insurance

 Why would you ever need a loss run report?

-If you have a lot of employees working in risky jobs, you might need loss runs to assess your firm’s safety culture.
+If you have a lot of employees working in risky jobs, you might need loss runs to assess your company’s safety culture.
 However, more commonly, you would need a loss run report to shop for a new insurance policy or carrier.

-If your loss runs reveal that your business hardly ever experiences or causes property damage or bodily injury, you may qualify for significant premium discounts.
+If your loss run report reveal that your business hardly ever experiences or causes property damage or bodily injury, you may qualify for lower premiums.
 This is similar to careful drivers getting safe-driver discounts from their auto insurers.
-Explore more options for finding affordable insurance.

 What does a loss run report contain?